6 Steps to Completing a Successful Home Insemination

-We have the option of Non-ID Release (formerly anonymous) or ID Release (formerly non-anonymous) donors.
+We have the option of Non-ID Release or ID Release Sperm Donors.
 ID Release donors can be contacted at 18 by your child, but we do not disclose donor information to you at any point.
-A Non-ID Release donor cannot be contacted in the future by your child, so take that into consideration when choosing a donor.
+A Non-ID Release donor (formerly anonymous) cannot be contacted in the future by your child, so take that into consideration when choosing a donor.
 One of the benefits of using an FDA approved sperm bank is that all of our donors have signed away paternity rights, so you have no legal issues to worry about in the future.
-Read more here.

-We also have the option of Basic donors and Extended donors.
+We also have the option of a Basic or Extended Sperm Donor Profile.
 Our Extended donor profiles are free to view and contain baby photos, family histories, handwritten letter, audio, and much more.
 Our Basic donors do not have baby photos and contain more minimal information about the donors - perfect for individuals who don't want to know too much about the donor's personality/appearance.

 There are 2 shipping options available.

 1 ) A regular nitrogen tank that lasts 7 days from shipping date.

 2 ) A large nitrogen tank that lasts 12 days from shipping date.

 When selecting your shipping method, keep in mind your location and how many days shipping is going to take.
 These options will appear near the end of the check out process, after you select your donor and are ready for purchase.

 Learn how to handle your nitrogen tank here.